gazebosim/docs/contributing.md

 ### Releasing information for members of development team

 [Releasing documentation](release.md) is available for the development team members.
-Includes general overview as well as detailed information about how to run a new release.
+Includes a general overview as well as detailed information about how to run a new release.

 ### Creating GIFs